fea-education/choosing-web-frontend-technologies/docs/goals.md

 While improving the performance can be a cost cutting operation, we'll look at it from the perspective of user satisfaction.
 Which means only metrics that influence the user experience directly will be looked at.

+### Largest Contentful Paint (LCP)

-- **Largest Contentful Paint (LCP)**: Measures the time it takes for the largest content element (e.g., image, text block) within the viewport to become visible to the user
+Measures the time it takes for the largest content element (e.g., image, text block) within the viewport to become visible to the user

+### Cumulative Layout Shift (CLS)

-- **Cumulative Layout Shift (CLS)**: Measures the cumulative sum of all individual layout shift scores that occur during the entire lifespan of the page
+Measures the cumulative sum of all individual layout shift scores that occur during the entire lifespan of the page

+### First Input Delay (FID)

-- **First Input Delay (FID)**: Measures the delay between the time when a user interacts with a page (e.g., clicks a button, taps on a link) and the time when the browser responds to that interaction
+Measures the delay between the time when a user interacts with a page (e.g., clicks a button, taps on a link) and the time when the browser responds to that interaction

-- **Size of Network resources**
+### Size of Network resources

+### Network request waterfall flatness

-- **Network request waterfall flatness**: Measures the number of requests that will be initiated once preceding requests were completed
+Measures the number of requests that will be initiated once preceding requests were completed
-- **DOMContentLoaded**: ???

 ### Research

+- DOMContentLoaded
 - Google Crux
 - Preloading images
 - webpagetest.org